stsewd/stsewd.github.io/files/cv.md

 Over the years, I have responsibly reported security vulnerabilities; some have been made public.

+- **Untrusted search path on Windows systems leading to arbitrary code execution  in GitPython: [GHSA-wfm5-v35h-vwf4](https://github.com/gitpython-developers/GitPython/security/advisories/GHSA-wfm5-v35h-vwf4) (2023)**

+  This vulnerability could have allowed a malicious user to execute arbitrary code on Windows systems by tricking the user into running GitPython from an untrusted directory or repository.

+- **Blind local file inclusion in GitPython: [GHSA-cwvm-v4w8-q58c](https://github.com/gitpython-developers/GitPython/security/advisories/GHSA-cwvm-v4w8-q58c) (2023)**

+  This vulnerability could have allowed a malicious user to make GitPython read arbitrary files from the filesystem, this can be used to check if a file exists or not, or cause a denial of service by reading a large file.

+- **Arbitrary write to files from builder server in Read the Docs: [GHSA-v7x4-rhpg-3p2r](https://github.com/readthedocs/readthedocs.org/security/advisories/GHSA-v7x4-rhpg-3p2r) (2023)**

+  This vulnerability could have allowed a malicious user to write to any files that the application has write access to.
+  The contents that can be written aren't fully controlled by the attacker, so the impact of this attack is limited.

 - **Write access to projects via API V2 for any logged-in user in Read the Docs: [GHSA-rqfv-8rrx-prmh](https://github.com/readthedocs/readthedocs.org/security/advisories/GHSA-rqfv-8rrx-prmh) (2023)**

   This vulnerability could have allowed a malicious user to use the API v2 to create, update, and delete any projects on the community version of Read the Docs.